ChiragHAhuja/chiragahuja.github.io/disclaimer.md

 This website does not use browser cookies.

-This website and any references to products or services on it are provided "as is" without any warranty or implied term of any kind.
+This website and any references to products or services on it are provided "as is" without any warranty, express or implied.

 Any information/publication on this website